jjvanzon/Circular-Language-Spec/broader-view/errors-and-warnings-broader-view.md

 A command might be rolled back, and the error thrown or default output produced.
 You can also choose to always return default output while you are *editing* your command.

-But where does it end?
+But where might it end?
 Is there a master parent root command, that encompassed everything?
 Should the entire world system of computers be rolled back?
 This takes my head into a spin.

 ### Undo